ojaswiatg/priorly-api/notes.md

 1. Have a user store where user details such as name and email is stored - useful for calling different APIs.
 2. Once user changes his password, ask do you want to log out from all devices?
+3. Create a SSR Rendered landing page with SEO and try to rank on google.

 ## Todos

 1. Documentation
-2. Landing page
-3. Readme.md
+2. Readme.md
+3. Landing page - Make landing page at the last and add proper links of it everywhere.

 ## Readme